orbitalquark/textadept/docs/api.md

 <a id="ui.print_silent"></a>
 #### `ui.print_silent`(...)

-Silently prints the given value(s) to the message buffer if it is already open.
+Silently prints the given value(s) to the message buffer, and returns that buffer.
-Otherwise, behaves like `ui.print()`.

 Parameters:

 - *...*:  Message or values to print.

+Return:

+- print buffer

 <a id="ui.print_silent_to"></a>
 #### `ui.print_silent_to`(*type*, ...)

-Silently prints the given value(s) to the buffer of string type *type* if that buffer is already open.
+Silently prints the given value(s) to the buffer of string type *type*, and returns that buffer.
-Otherwise, behaves like `ui.print_to()`.
+Opens a new buffer for printing to if necessary.

 Parameters: